Codecademy/docs/content/java/concepts/strings/terms/format/format.md

 ---
 Title: '.format()'
-Description: 'The .format() method returns a string with additional arguments in a specifically defined format'
+Description: 'Returns a string with additional arguments in a specifically defined format.'
 Subjects:
   - 'Computer Science'
 Tags: